rjenkin/certificates-demo/docs/certificate_transparency_logs.md

 To verify that your certificate contains valid SCTs from your local CT log server, you'll need to modify the ct-verify script first.
 The script normally uses Google's public log list to identify known CT logs, but your local server won't be in that list.

-Open the [verify.ts](../ct-validation//src/verify.ts) file in the `ct-validation` directory and locate the `ctLogStore.addLog` call.
+Open the [verify.ts](../ct-verify/src/verify.ts) file in the `ct-verify` directory and locate the `ctLogStore.addLog` call.
 Add a new entry for your local log server by inserting code that includes your server's log ID (which you can extract from your certificate's SCT) and the public key (found in the ct_server.cfg file).

 Once the script is updated, run the verification with:
 ```bash